Ex-UK PM May prompts storm over knighthood for cricket hero Boycott | Devdiscourse

-Former British Prime Minister Theresa May has chosen Geoffrey Boycott, one of her cricket heroes, for a knighthood, attracting criticism from domestic abuse charities.
+Former British Prime Minister Theresa May has attracted criticism from domestic abuse charities for choosing Geoffrey Boycott, one of her cricket heroes, for a knighthood.

-The retired England batsman was convicted in France in 1998 of hitting his ex-girlfriend; on Tuesday he was unrepentant over the incident, saying that the allegations were untrue and that he "couldn't give a toss" about the criticism.
+The retired England batsman was convicted in France in 1998 of hitting his ex-girlfriend; he maintains his innocence and said he "couldn't give a toss" about the criticism.
 The opposition Labour party and campaigners called for Boycott's nomination to be rescinded.

 "Celebrating a man who was convicted for assaulting his partner sends a dangerous message – that domestic abuse is not taken seriously as a crime," Adina Claire of the charity Women's Aid said in a statement.
 Boycott, interviewed on Tuesday after the honour was announced, was irritable when asked about the conviction.